-- (1) Use the RA system to send e-mails requesting the subscriber to click on reply or input a certification code during certificate application to verify that the e-mail address is owned by that person. - (2) Use the organization's personnel database or LDAP service to obtain the correct e-mail account of the certificate subject. - (3) Applicants are required to verify that they do have control of the
+(1) Use the RA system to send e-mails requesting the subscriber to click on reply or input a certification code during certificate application to verify that the e-mail address is owned or controlled

-FQDN in accordance with one of the methods of domain name ownership or control verification in this section to confirm that the applicants indeed owns the email account.
+- by the applicant. - (2) Use the organization's personnel database or LDAP service to obtain the correct e-mail account of the certificate subject. - (3) Applicants are required to verify that they do have control of the FQDN in accordance with one of the methods of domain name ownership or control verification in this section to confirm that the applicants indeed owns the e-mail account.